SchmidtDSE/afscgap/README.md

 print(message)
 ```

 For more details on this feature, please see the data quality section below.
+Note that the library will emulate filtering in Python so that haul records are filtered just as presence records are filtered by the API service.
+However, at time of writing, "manual filtering" as described below using ORDS syntax is not supported when `presence_data=False`.

 <br>